 - Meningitis can be life threatening and lead to brain damage, hearing loss, and seizures.
 Light sensitivity is a common sign of meningitis in children ages 2 to 5.

 - Migraine is common in kids with light sensitivity.
 Light sensitivity may trigger or worsen a migraine attack.
 Migraines affect about 10% of school-aged kids.

 - Photosensitive epilepsy is a form of light-sensitive epilepsy diagnosed mainly in kids and teens.
 Pediatric patients with this disorder are especially sensitive to lights that flash or flicker, such as computer or gaming screens, movies, fluorescent lights, or even sunshine filtering through trees.

 Potential Symptoms of Light Sensitivity in Children

 For obvious reasons, determining the cause of these symptoms in children or toddlers with light sensitivity can be difficult since they may not be able to verbalize what’s bothering them.
-But there are some signs of photophobia to watch for, including:
+But there are some signs to watch for, including: